lundquistlab/biostats-2016/Exercises/General-Linear-Models-1/README.md

 You will use the LM technique to analyze two sets of data.

 1. In 1973, a scientist and resident of NYC was interested in the effects of wind speed and temperature on ozone pollution.
 Data were collected from May 1, 1973 - September 30, 1973.
-This data is stored stored as "airquality" in R, see documentation for more information (``?airquality``).
+This data is stored as "airquality" in R, see documentation for more information (``?airquality``).
 Is there a correlation between ozone levels in NYC and temperature?
 How about ozone and wind speed?

 2. A park ranger at Yellowstone National Park became intensely interested in Old Faithful, the famous geyser.
 He was aware that the geyser got its name because its eruptions were easily predictable over time.
 However, he observed that there was some variation in the time between eruptions and the duration of the eruptions.
 Knowing very little about geology, he postulated that longer waits resulted in shorter eruptions due to a loss of potential energy to the surrounding rocks, pools, and nearby geysers.
 Using the "faithful" data in R (``?faithful``) test his hypothesis using the LM techniques.